kota7/pypacktest/docs/index.md

 If this is the case, we should specify packages on which your package depends on in the `setup.py` file.
 If we do so, `pip` will install them automatically (if they are not installed yet) before installing our package.

+Note that this section covers dependencies on packages on PyPI.
+Dependencies on packages not available on PyPI is covered in a later section.

 The following example shows a setup file for a package that depends on `numpy`.
 The dependencies are given as a string list to `install_requires` field.